 Did you know that the continent, Africa, consists of 54 United Nations recognized countries, which doesn’t include the dependent territories or areas of special sovereignty?
 Lumping all the countries together under Africa is a bit misleading when it comes to adoption as each country has its own set of laws governing this process and some countries, like Ethiopia, have recently banned adoption altogether.
-While providing country-specific information will be too extensive for this article, I will guide you through the generalities to consider when adopting a child from Africa.
+While providing country-specific information will be too extensive for this article, I will guide you through the generalities of what to expect you when decided to adopt a child from Africa.

 Hague Convention Impact

-While there are many countries that have signed this agreement, a lack of a signature doesn’t exclude you from being able to adopt from that country.
-It just means that the policies and process may be a bit different.
+While many countries have signed this agreement, a lack of a signature doesn’t exclude you from being able to adopt from that country.
+It just means that the policies and processes may be a bit different.
 By working with an experienced international adoption agency, adopting a child from Africa from a non-Hague agreeing county, will still be feasible and fulfilling once the process is complete.

 The Process of International Adoptions